-The most important thing to note is that you should heat the milk slowly.
-Otherwise, you may end up with an overflowed microwave if you attempt to speed up the heating process.
+The most important thing to note is that you should heat milk slowly.
+Otherwise, you may end up with an overflowed microwave if you attempt to speed up the process.

 Below is the process you should follow to microwave milk

-- Put the milk into a microwave-safe container and leave at least an inch at the rim
+- Put milk into a microwave-safe container and leave at least an inch at the rim

 - Set it on the microwave and let it run for 15 seconds while on medium-high

-- Remove the container from the microwave and lightly stir the milk
+- Remove the container from the microwave and lightly stir your milk

-- Repeat the same process until the milk becomes hot
+- Repeat the same process until it becomes hot

-- If you notice steam emitting from the milk, then it’s ready
+- If you notice steam emitting from milk, just know it’s ready

 How Long Does it Take to Microwave Milk?

-This method however, can be a bit cumbersome as you have to keep turning off the microwave to stir the milk after every 15 seconds.
+This method, however, can be a bit cumbersome as you have to keep turning off the microwave to stir milk after every 15 seconds.
 Ensure you follow the provided instructions especially stirring it to avoid uneven heating.

 How Long To Microwave Milk for Hot Chocolate?

-You can heat the milk at high for about 60-90 seconds then slowly add hot milk to hot chocolate and stir until it’s well-blended or you can add chocolate partially as the milk heats up.
+You can heat milk at high for about 60-90 seconds, then slowly add hot milk to hot chocolate and stir until it’s well-blended or you can add chocolate partially as milk heats up.

 Is It Safe to Microwave Milk?